EmuDeck/emudeck.github.io/docs/known-issues/windows/index.md

-# Common Issues: EmuDeck for Windows
+# Known Issues: EmuDeck for Windows

 ---